INACTIVATED IBD+ ND

-Infectious Bursal Disease & Newcastle Disease Vaccine, Inactivated, Standard Type 1 & LaSota strains
+Infectious Bursal Disease & Newcastle Disease Vaccine, Inactivated, Standard Type 1 & Variant-Delaware A and E & Maryland strain & LaSota strains

 For Breeder Hens

-It is produced with high tittering strains of Infectious Bursal Disease (IBD) and Newcastle disease viruses, suspended in a stable oil emulsion.
-By concentrating the virus antigens, large amounts of both antigens are provided in a 1/2 ml dose.
+Is produced with high tittering strains of Infectious Bursal disease (IBD) and Newcastle disease viruses, suspended in a stable oil emulsion.
+By concentrating the virus antigens, large amounts of antigens are provided in a 1/2 ml dose.
 When injected, the oil emulsion controls the absorption of the virus and greatly enhances the development of high levels of immunity.
-The product meets rigid 'Quality Control' standards of Purity, Safety and Potency as per individual monographs of viral vaccines of B.P.
-(Vet).
+The product meets rigid 'Quality Control' standards of Purity, Safety and Potency as per individual monographs of viral vaccines

 Dosage & Administration

 Warning: Do not vaccinate within 42 days before slaughter.

 Birds should be "primed" with live virus vaccines for Bursal disease and Newcastle Disease at least 4 weeks prior to the use of this vaccine.
 Vaccinate with this vaccine between 16 and 20 weeks of age.
 If birds are held for a second year, revaccinate during molt.
 Dosage is 1/2 ml (0.5 ml) per bird.
 Vaccine should be brought to room temperature before use.
 Inject subcutaneously in the lower neck region using aseptic technique.
 Inject all birds in the flock.

 The capability of this vaccine to produce satisfactory results depends upon many factors, including - but not limited to - conditions of storage and handling by the user, administration of the vaccine, health and responsiveness of individual chickens, and degree of field exposure.
 Therefore, directions for use should be followed carefully.